 Along with allowing travelers to save time and money by combining transportation with accommodation, motorhome camping in Iceland comes with a variety of benefits.

 This guide will tell you everything you need to know about motorhome camping in Iceland and help you plan an Iceland motorhome itinerary that's right for you.

-As it's a big article, you can click the links below to navigate to a specific section that you're interested in.
+As it's a big article, you can click the links to the left to navigate to a specific section that you're interested in.

 Motorhomes come in a variety of sizes and styles.
 The best motorhome for you will not only depend on the size of your group but your personal preferences as well.

 Campervans are popular in Iceland and while both campervans and motorhomes provide you with eating and sleeping accommodations, motorhomes are geared towards bigger groups and those that require extra space while camping.
 This section will focus exclusively on the common motorhomes available in Iceland.